equinor/api-strategy/docs/strategy-draft.md

 - [Microsoft Azure REST design guidelines](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design)
 - [Blog post: 8 Tips For Designing Quality REST APIs](https://nordicapis.com/8-tips-for-designing-quality-rest-apis/)

+### <a name="opc-ua"></a>OPC UA
+OPC Unified Architecture (OPC UA, IEC 62541) is an open interoperability standard for secure and reliable exchange of data in industrial automation.
+The standard defines interface that includes access to real-time data, monitoring of alarms and events, access to historical data and other applications.

+OPC UA is the preferred connectivity framework within industrial automation in Equinor, and will also be used to connect and integrate industrial automation and control systems (OT) with enterprise systems, business processes and analytics (IT).

 ## Appendix
 ### <a name="api-categories"></a>API Categories